dashpresshq/dashpress/README.md

 ## About
 Hadmean is a no-code, internal tool generator.
 It is language agnostic, schema driven, extremely customizable, fully featured, user-friendly and has just one installation step.

+### Live Demo
+You can play with a live demo at https://hadmean-demo.up.railway.app

+Username is `root`

+Password is `password`

 ### Quick Demo